KyleRego/KyleRego.github.io/collections/_software_development_notes/service-oriented-design.markdown

 ## API design

-URIs should by as conventional as possible, and the Rails conventions are a good starting point.
-Response status codes should also be conventional and the book describes many common ones.
-It is also a good idea to use the response headers around HTTP caching.
+URIs should be as conventional as possible and the Rails conventions are a good starting point.
+Response status codes should also be conventional.
+It is also a good idea to use the response headers related to HTTP caching.
 Following standard conventions makes it easier to develop shared client libraries across all services.

 Joins should occur at the highest level in the service call stack to avoid redundant calls to multiple services.
 Some of the services may not need all of the join data.
 Caching at the level of the application server is preferable since the services should only have to cache data that they are responsible for.
 Another considerations is the number of sequential service calls necessary to perform a nested join.

 APIs should generally start out relatively atomic and working for general cases.
-More advanced, specific functionality that is needed can be implemented in a later stage of development for very frequent client use cases.
+More advanced, specific functionality that is needed can be implemented in later stages of development for very frequent client use cases.
 This should not be added too aggressively because it increases the complexity of caching and error handling.

 This may involve multiple-GET calls or calls that return multiple models.
 Multi-get refers to retrieving data for multiple IDs at once and may be the response to a GET or POST request.
 A GET request would probably have a query string with the list of ids.
 The issue with that is the limitation on the URL length.
-Web browser URL limits are generally the shortest but may not matter if the service is only responding to requests from other services.
+Web browsers have the shortest URL length limits but may not matter if the service is only responding to requests from other services.
 Nginx and Apache have longer URL length limits but these still may not be long enough.
 A POST request may include the list of IDs as a JSON array in the request body or the params hash format expected by Sinatra and Rails applications.
 The response may be a JSON array of objects or a JSON hash where the IDs are keys and the values are the requested records.

 # Final API design

-There is a lot of flexibility around designing the API endpoints and a lot of it has to do with aesthetics.
+There is a lot of flexibility around designing the API endpoints and a lot of it is essentially aesthetics.
 Some considerations include representing data in the URL vs the body of the request and what HTTP method to use.
 Keeping the interface RESTful, as well as keeping API endpoints and data descriptive and human readable, are worthy goals.

 # Running requests in parallel